nextflow-io/nextflow/docs/script.md

 ```

 :::{note}
-The `moveTo` method mimics the semantics of the Linux command `mv <source> <target>`, with the
-same caveat as that given above for `copyTo`.
+The `moveTo` method mimics the semantics of the Linux command `mv <source> <target>`, with the same caveat as that given above for `copyTo`.
 :::

 ### Rename files

-You can rename a file or directory by simply using the `renameTo` file method:
+You can rename a file or directory by simply using the `renameTo` method:

 ```groovy
 myFile = file('my_file.txt')